SCBI-ForestGEO/Dendrobands/data/README.md

 # Dendroband Data Forms

-scbi.dendroAll_2018 contains data for 530 live trees out of 579 trees.
+2018 numbers include:
-Biannual survey 2018 = 530 trees
+- biannual survey = 530 trees
-Intraannual survey 2018 = 155 trees
+- intraannual survey = 155 trees

 The full list of trees (579), including dead trees and those not included in current surveys, is catalogued in dendro_trees.

+## Year

+Each year has its own folder, with the main document in each being the scbi.dendroAll_[YEAR].csv, which is the master file for that year's intraannual and biannual surveys.
+Headers of the file are pulled from Condit along with some additional, relevant headers.

 The scbi.dendroAll_[YEAR] file is used in all field_form and data_entry Rscripts.
 If any major change is made (e.g. a column is added), then **_all_** the corresponding Rscripts need to be updated.

-## Structure
+## archive

-### blank_data_forms

-Templates for filling out data in field (field_forms) and in office (data_entry_forms).
-Final updates to the master file for the year are run via R, which merges the data_entry_forms into the data_YEAR.csv.
-These merges should be run as soon as the data has been entered.

-- field_forms are created from the master list via an R-script.
-These are created as .xlsx (excel) files to allow for retention of file manipulation for printing.

-- data_entry_forms for the office are also pulled from the master via an R-script.
-This form is simplified to allow volunteers and those not familiar with dendroband survey methods to help enter data, if needed.
-Ideally, data should be entered directly after every survey.

-### clean_data_forms

-This folder includes current data, in the form of master files for each year, a list of tree species and coordinates, and a chronology of dendroIDs.

-- Each year has its own folder, with the main document in each being the data_YEAR.csv, which is the master file for that year's intraannual and biannual surveys.
-Headers of the file are pulled from Condit along with some additional, relevant headers.

-### metadata

-Metadata for the different forms.

-### original_data_files

 Archived data pre-2018.

+### dendroID_chronology

+This file contains a chronology of dendroID values, by spring and fall of each year since dendroband measurements started in 2010.
+It was manually created in fall 2018 with the expectation that it can later be used for coding/other analyses.
+It is expected this will be updated with an Rscript after the main biannual surveys.

+In the "2018.spring" column, dendroID numbers 782 and 799-829 were given new bands, but all were given the same ID as 782.
+This was only noticed when creating the file in Oct.
+2018.
+- This is noted because dendroID numbers 783-798 were assigned, but not labeled in the [original datasheet](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/data/original_data_files/Dendrometry_500Tree_most%20updated.xls) as having a new band.

+### dendro_trees

+The relevant information in this file includes:
+- which trees are in the biannual survey
+- which trees are in the intraannual survey
+- which of the biannual/intraannual trees are cored
+- the start and end date of dendroband measurements, plus year of mortality
+- coordinates within quadrat, full plot
+- geographic coordinates (NAD83 UTM and decimal degrees)